JiangTianXiang/2DRPG/README.md

 Storyline to be added...

-You can view some of the functions by downloading the game or check out the screenshot folder!
+You can view some of the functions by downloading the game here:https://github.com/JiangTianXiang/2DRPG/tree/master/MTE100

+or check out the screenshots here:https://github.com/JiangTianXiang/2DRPG/tree/master/ScreenShot